Skip to main content

 const sdk = AssetsSDK.create({

-api: api,
+api,

-sender: sender,
+sender,

 });

-const jetton = sdk.openJettonWallet(JETTON_ADDRESS);
+const jetton = sdk.openJettonWallet(JETTON_WALLET_ADDR);

-const RECEIVER_ADDRESS = Address.parse("RECEIVER_ADDRESS");
+const RECEIVER_ADDRESS = Address.parse("RECEIVER_ADDRESS"); // placeholder

 await jetton.sendBurn(sender, 1200000n);